 I write so much about San Diego professionally that I tend to favor other destinations on this website.
-It’s a wonderful city and a very popular destination so I thought it was finally time to offer my go-to list of San Diego spots.
-While I’ve included a few popular tourist attractions such as the world-renowned San Diego Zoo, I’ve also include lesser-known restaurants, boutiques and neighborhoods that challenge San Diego’s reputation for only being about surfing and sunny weather.
+It’s a wonderful city and a very popular destination.
+I thought it was finally time to offer my go-to list of spots.
+While I’ve included a few popular tourist attractions such as the world-renowned San Diego Zoo.
+I’ve also include lesser-known restaurants, boutiques and neighborhoods that challenge San Diego’s reputation for only being about surfing and sunny weather.

 2501 Kettner Blvd.

 San Diego, CA 92102

 We received a San Diego Zoo pass for Christmas and I’m enjoying our regular zoo visits every bit as much as my young son.
 It’s an oasis of green in the city.
 The 3,000 animals that live there reside in expansive enclosures that are meant to replicate their native habitats.
 For example in Africa Rocks, the baboon enclosure has a rocky canyon and a sunny plateau.
 The tiger habitat is tucked into lush jungle.

 San Diego Zoo Global’s mission is to end species extinction and its efforts go beyond what tourists and locals see at the zoo.
 The organization breeds endangered species and reintroduces them into the wild.
 It’s also working to move elephants into safer habitats in Africa.

 Wayfarer Bread & Pastry